navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 		"Dashboard," the home page in ZeroNetX.

-You can access configuration options by clicking on the three dots on the right side of the ZeroNet logo (update all sites, configure ZeroNet, change the theme, mute users or sites, create a new site, etc.).
+You can access configuration options by clicking the **three dots** on the right side of the **ZeroNet** logo (update all sites, configure ZeroNet, change the theme, mute users or sites, create a new site, etc.).

 .. figure:: images/image153.png
 	:width: 400